-A new study of the fashion industry has found that while some large brands are now making reasonable efforts to make their supply chains more transparent, many fall short.
+A study of the fashion industry found that while some large brands are now making reasonable efforts to make their supply chains more transparent, many fall short.
 Three years after the Rana Plaza garment factory collapse in Bangladesh, too many still seem to have little control, or even knowledge, of their own supply chains.

 After Rana Plaza, it took weeks for some companies to determine whether they were buying from the manufacturers working there, despite their labels having been found in the rubble.
 Carry Somers of global NGO Fashion Revolution said: “Lack of transparency costs lives.
 It is impossible for companies to make sure human rights are respected and that environmental practices are sound without knowing where their products are made, who is making them and under what conditions”.